krjoseph/teams-mcp/README.md

 You can specify the `format` parameter to control the message formatting:
 - `text` (default): Plain text
-- `markdown`: Markdown formatting (bold, italic, lists, links, code, etc.)
+- `markdown`: Markdown formatting (bold, italic, lists, links, code, etc.) - converted to sanitized HTML

-- `html`: Basic HTML formatting (tags, links, images, etc.)
+When `format` is set to `markdown`, the message content is converted to HTML using a secure markdown parser and sanitized to remove potentially dangerous content before being sent to Teams.

-If `format` is not specified or is invalid, the message will be sent as plain text.
+If `format` is not specified, the message will be sent as plain text.

 ### Example Usage